DerelictOrg/DerelictPQ/README.md

 DerelictPQ
 ==========

-A dynamic binding to the [libpq][1] library, versions 9.3 and 9.4, for the D Programming Language.
+A dynamic binding to the [libpq][1] library version 9.5 for the D Programming Language.

 Please see the [Derelict documentation][2] for information on how to build DerelictPQ and load libpq at run time.
 In the meantime, here's some sample code.